-This rocking chair is fairly easy to make and doesn’t require much wood.
+This rocking chair is fairly easy to build and doesn’t require much wood.
 You could download and print the template of the curve so that you could trace it on wood.
-Although the template might not have the exact curve as the original Verner Panton chair, it’s pretty close.
+Although the template might not have the exact curve as the original Verner Panton chair, but it’s pretty close.

 Time to Complete

 Download Printable Plans in PDF